ADACS-Australia/KLuken_HPC_training_2022B/_episodes/05_AccessingHPCResources.md

 To be eligible for NCMAS time the Chief Investigator must be employed at an Australian university or research institution.

 ### ASTAC
-Astralia Astronomy Limited (AAL) runs an Astronomy Supercomputer Time Allocation Committee (ASTAC) which allocates available time on NCI and OzStar.
+Australia Astronomy Limited (AAL) runs an Astronomy Supercomputer Time Allocation Committee (ASTAC) which allocates available time on NCI and OzStar.
 The ASTAC is managed by ADACS.
 ASTAC runs twice annual calls for proposals with details available via [this page](https://astronomyaustralia.org.au/committees-astronomy-australia-ltd/astac.html).
 The two semesters run Jan-Jun and Jul-Dec.